Kostroma café fire

-On the early hours of 5 November 2022, a fire occurred at the Poligon café in the city of Kostroma, Kostroma Oblast, Russia.
+In the early hours of 5 November 2022, a fire occurred at the Poligon café in the city of Kostroma, Kostroma Oblast, Russia.
 The fire killed 15 people and injured 9 others.
 250 other people were evacuated.
 The cause of the fire was reported to be the firing of a flare gun.

 Incident

 At around 2:00 in the morning, a fire was reported at the Poligon café in Kostroma, prompting more than 50 firefighters to extinguish the fire using more than 20 fire engines.
 According to witnesses and governor Sergey Sitnikov, a drunk man who was courting with a woman, ordered her flowers and fired a flare gun in the dance floor.
 The subsequent fire spread through more than 3,500 square meters and caused the building's roof to collapse.
 The inside of the building was almost completely destroyed.
 Thirteen bodies were initially found, but the remains of two people were discovered later.

+Most of the emergency exits in the club were blocked.
+Firefighters were forced to break down the doors to gain entry to the club.
+One of the doors was broken down by a club patron, Andrey Kuzmin, and this allowed dozens of people to escape.
+According to eyewitnesses, the fire alarm did not go off after the fire started.
+Emergency services later reported that most of the bodies were found in the smoking room, utility room, and near the toilets.